ordinals-wallet/wallet/README.md

 ## Development

-This library is currently under development and this is currently just a stub to reserve namespace.
+This library is currently under development and is just a stub to reserve namespace.
 Release version 1.0 coming soon!